johnwargo/yaml-add-property/readme.md

 # Add YAML Property

-**Note:** The package currently has a bug where it corrupts the target files if you run the command against the files a second time.
-I'll fix this as soon as I can.

 A command-line utility for adding or modifying a YAML frontmatter property in all files in a particular directory (and all subdirectories therein).
 Created to enable batch updates of content files with YAML frontmatter.

 [yaml-add-property](https://www.npmjs.com/package/yaml-add-property) on npm.

-I created the package to enable me to add a `description` property (with no value) to all of the Post markdown files in an [Eleventy](https://www.11ty.dev/) site, but it works for any file with YAML frontmatter.
+I created the module to enable me to add a `description` property (with no value) to all of the Post markdown files in an [Eleventy](https://www.11ty.dev/) site, but it works for any file with YAML frontmatter.
 You can easily use it to add a property and value as well.

 **Note:** The utility only modifies top-level YAML properties.
 It does not support nested properties at this time (but could at some time)

 ## Installation

-To install the package, open a terminal window or command prompt and execute the following command:
+To install the module, open a terminal window or command prompt and execute the following command:

 ```shell
 npm install -g yaml-add-property